janvimadhani/janvimadhani.github.io/_posts/2026-06-03-NewHorizon.md

 # Filament Evolution Around Massive Galaxies

-Here I zoom in around each of the yellow circles above to show the gas density surrounding 12 massive halos in NewHorizon as it evolves from $Z = 1$ to $Z = 0.17$.
+Here I zoom in around each of the yellow circles above to show the gas density surrounding 12 massive halos in NewHorizon as it evolves from $z = 1$ to $z = 0.17$.
 I skip System 11 as it only has $N_{sat} = 4$, too low a satellite count for further analysis.
-I report physical properties of each host halo at $Z = 0.17$ beneath each video.
+I report physical properties of each host halo at $z = 0.17$ beneath each video.
 Watch as filaments merge, twist, and zip together!

 <section class="wide-figure halo-grid">